Hdev-Group/EYN-OS/CONTRIBUTING.md

 1. Test your changes thoroughly
 2. Ensure your command follows the style guidelines
 3. Update documentation if needed
-4. Provide a clear description of what your command does
+4. Submit a pull request

 ## Development Tips